SoftwareAG/cumulocity-python-agent/README.md

 1. operationsWatcher -> Watches for operations on the particualar device and hands them over to the handler
 2. operationsHandler -> Handles the logic of the operations and hands them over to dedicated modules

-Dedicated modules in this context are e.g. the update of configuration with updating the managed object or the exchange of files on the local machine for e.g. epl files.
+Dedicated modules in this context are e.g. the update of configuration with updating the managed object or starts the remote access process from device.
 Others can be added for later use-cases.

 ### deviceRegistration